lcoulet/securePassword.Js/README.md

 ## Dictionaries

-For size reason only a few hundred common words are provided and pre-loaded (French and English).
+For size reason only a few thousands common words are provided and pre-loaded (French and English).
 The included dictionaries include  the 6,000 most used words longer than 2 characters for each language, list built according to [Wiktionary Frequency lists](http://en.wiktionary.org/wiki/Wiktionary%3aFrequency_lists)
+To gain space English words list is compressed and inlined in base64...
+Unfortunately French special chars did not uncompress correctly, so French is not compressed yet.

 One or several dictionaries can be loaded at the same time, and they can be customized or enriched.